The Syn: Reunion

 The Syn reunion grew out of two events.
 In 2003, Martyn Adelman contacted the webmaster of a Yes fan site and agreed to do an interview.
 Steve Nardelli saw this and was put back in touch with Adelman.
 With Banks too, they met up for lunch and discussed a reunion.
 Around the same time, Andrew Jackman died, and there was a desire to mark his passing.

 In 2004, the new band started rehearsals.
 Banks had brought in keyboard player Gerard Johnson, with whom he had worked on several previous projects.
 John Wetton was originally to have played bass, but pulled out at the last minute and was replaced by Steve Gee (bassist in progressive rock band Landmarq).
 The sessions produced new versions of old Syn songs "Illusion" and "Grounded" and an extended new version of Yes' song "Time and a Word".
 Recordings were carried out at the studio owned by guitarist Paul Stacey.
-However, Banks did not continue on with the group, and gave an explanation on his web site.
+However, Banks did not continue with the group, and gave an explanation on his web site.

 Nardelli continued with the band and, in late 2004, he and Johnson had begun recording on a new song "Cathedral of Love" when Nardelli asked Squire if he could play on the tune.
 Squire did and went on to join the band.
 Paul Stacey became the guitarist and his twin Jeremy Stacey, the drummer.
 Adelman had chosen to step away from performing, although he remained associated with the band for a period as a photographer—photography rather than drumming having been his career for over 30 years.